strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 It's time to make this blog a bit more yours.

-Click on [_Single Types > Homepage_](http://localhost:1337/admin/plugins/content-manager/singleType/application::homepage.homepage) in the left-hand menu.
+Click on [_Single Types > Homepage_](http://localhost:1337/admin/plugins/content-manager/singleType/application::homepage.homepage) in the main navigation.
 Let's edit this homepage:

 1. Hover the picture in the **ShareImage field** and click the **Edit** icon <Fa-PencilAlt />.
 2. Click on **Replace Media** and upload an image from your computer.
 This image will represent your blog when sharing an article on social medias.